cromestant/Buraco/README.md

 **The deal:**
-starting player shuffles the cards
+Starting player shuffles the cards
 The player on his left cuts the deck and keeps the bottom half.
-He is entitled to look at the bottom 4 cards and keep any "monos" he finds.
+He is entitled to look at the bottom 4 cards of the top half and keep any "monos" or jokers he finds.

 Starting player deals each player eleven (11) cards, taking care to skip the player on his left X amount of times (x being 0 to 4 , the amount of monos the player found on the cut).